platipusica/jampy-demo/README.md

 [![Coverage Status](https://coveralls.io/repos/github/platipusica/jam-py/badge.svg?branch=master)](https://coveralls.io/github/platipusica/jam-py?branch=master)
 ![Python versions](https://img.shields.io/pypi/pyversions/python3-saml.svg)

 Make a stunning database apps for your business really fast, for **free**.
+This is the Demo for Heroku!

 With Jam.py you can create, customise, test and share awesome, fast, event-driven applications for SQLite, Oracle, MySQL, PostgreSQL and Firebird.
 All of that for free and no vendor lock-in!